-Mark Oakley is the managing partner of ACSV Legal and has been advising on foreign direct investments into South-East Asia for more than a decade.
+Mark Oakley is the managing partner of ACSV Legal and has been advising on foreign direct investment into South-East Asia for more than a decade.
 Prior to establishing ACSV Legal, Mark worked at large international firms in London, Singapore, the Middle East and Vietnam.
 Mark was admitted as a solicitor of the senior courts of England and Wales in 2003 and is a registered foreign lawyer in Vietnam.
 Besides being a native English speaker, he is fluent in German.
 Mark has advised multinational clients on various international transactions involving large-scale energy and infrastructure projects, banking, structured finance, M&A, joint ventures, acquisition finance and commercial agreements.
+Contributed by: Leif D Schneider, Mark Oakley, Hieu Pham and Elaine Chew, ACSV Legal

 Hieu Pham is a special counsel at ACSV Legal and was admitted to the Ho Chi Minh City Bar Association in 2017.
 He is a native Vietnamese speaker who is fluent in English.
-Hieu focuses on cross-border M&A, private equity, joint ventures and FDI, in sectors including health and fitness, food and beverages, IT, hospitality, fintech and digital marketing.
+Hieu focuses on cross-border M&A, private equity, joint ventures and foreign direct investment, in sectors including health and fitness, food and beverages, IT, hospitality, fintech and digital marketing.
 Hieu provides counsel to high net worth clients on estate and tax planning, and family assets.
-He helps clients transfer significant wealth while minimising tax liability across jurisdictions including the USA, Singapore, Australia, Hong Kong and Malaysia, working with banks, trustees, local counsel and tax advisers.
+He helps clients transfer significant wealth while minimising tax liability across jurisdictions, working with banks, trustees, local counsel and tax advisers.
 He also advises on the creation of family trusts and the acquisition of overseas assets.
-TRENDS AND DEVELOPMENTS VIETNAM Contributed by: Mark Oakley, Hieu Pham, Leif D Schneider and Elaine Chew, ACSV Legal